- WA Driver Guides

 Recognizes an driver ed classroom and/or behind-the-wheel instructor who has made an outstanding contribution in traffic safety education.

 Previous recipients include: David Bradley, Dick Heinemann, Floridel Bowers, Keith Bartol, Joe Mertens, Bob Folsum, Eldon Engel, Darrell Noah, Frank Svoboda, George Clark, Gayle Whitsell, Art Opfer, Hank Pugsley, John Zuanich, Bill Hiblar, Gary Bloomfield, Al Reeves, Dr. Ron Hales, Vic Scarpelli, Gerry Apple, Leon Butorac, Bernie Lang, Larry Hitchcock, Bruce McDonald, David Kinnunen, Arnie Robinette, Chuck Filippini, Ronald Gentry, Debbie Cottonware.
-Clayton Williams, Alex Hansen, Frank Rexus, Wayne Parkin, Mike Shephard, Liz Taylor, Skeet Gaul, Deb Grenier, David Slipp, Fred Kellogg, Kathy Quidwai and Martha Verhei, Yusuf Quidwai, and Terry Bonny
+Clayton Williams, Alex Hansen, Frank Rexus, Wayne Parkin, Mike Shephard, Liz Taylor, Skeet Gaul, Deb Grenier, David Slipp, Fred Kellogg, Kathy Quidwai, Martha Verhei, Yusuf Quidwai, Terry Bonny, James Brooke, Mike Heinlen

 Distinguished Service Award